oscar-cerna/OzzyOzy/README.md

 ## ㊗️ About Me
 <p>
 I am a full-stack .NET developer with experience building multi-tiered web applications.
 I received my undergrad degree from The Art Institute of Atlanta.
+Subsequently, i worked in the legal field as a certified Paralegal.
 After working in the legal field for several years, I decided to shift my career to technology.
-I've been interested in coding and software development for some time since taking some information technology classes back in high school, and I have really enjoyed immersing myself in the field.
-I hope to become a senior developer in a few years to mentor others, possibly including others trying to make career shifts as I have.
+I've been interested in coding and software development for some time since taking some coding classes as an undergrad, and I have really enjoyed immersing myself in the field.

-Since deciding to shift careers, I have developed applications using both Node.js and C# in a .NET environment.
-During my time at Revature, I have worked on several projects which expanded my skill set with both backend (including .NET, ASP.NET, Entity Framework, SQL, and SOA) and frontend technologies (HTML, CSS, JS, Typescript, and Angular).
-I've gained experience deploying my applications to the cloud making use of CI/CD tools, primarily Azure DevOps pushed to the Azure cloud.
-I am eager and excited to apply all of my skills and prior experience in a position on your team.
+Since deciding to shift careers, i have developed applications using C# in a .NET environment.
+I have worked on serval projects which expanded my skill-set in the backend (including .NET, ASP.NET, Entity Framework, SQL, and SOA) and frontend technologies (HTML, CSS, JS, Typescript, and Angular).
+I've also gained experience deploying my applications to the cloud making use of CI/CD tools, primarily Azure DevOps pushed to the Azure cloud.

 </p>

 ### "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs